luckybilly/SmartSwipe/README.md

 compile 'com.billy.android:smart-swipe-x:latestVersion'
 ```

-Most of `SmartSwipe` can be used by chain programming in a single line code.
-The design style of API is as follows:
+`SmartSwipe` can be used by chain programming within a single line code.
+The usage of API looks like follow:

 ```java
 SmartSwipe.wrap(...) 		//view or Activity